 - Search vaccines.gov, text your ZIP code to 438829, or call 1-800-232-0233 to find locations near you.

 - In order to protect yourself and prevent the spread, it’s important that you get vaccinated and boosted at your earliest opportunity.

 - There are multiple COVID-19 vaccines that have been granted Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA).
 This means the clinical evidence for the vaccines have met the agency's rigorous scientific standards and are considered to be safe and effective.
 They have been studied in clinical trials with large and diverse groups of people, of various ages, races and ethnicities.

 - The FDA has given full approval to both the Moderna and Pfizer-BioNTech vaccines for adults ages 16 and older.
 Full FDA approval takes longer than Emergency Use Authorization because more data needs to be processed and reviewed over a longer period of time.
 When a product is fully approved by the FDA, patients can be assured that its recommendation is grounded in large amounts of scientific data.

-NEW!
 While all the COVID-19 vaccines have been proven safe and effective, adults who still have concerns about the cutting-edge science of the Pfizer-BioNTech and Moderna vaccines have a new option based on old technology: the Novavax vaccine.
 It works on the same, well-established process that vaccines have used for 30 years.
 It uses harmless proteins of the COVID-19 virus to trigger a response from your immune system when it recognizes those proteins again if you’re infected by the virus.
 That method of priming your immune system also results in fewer side effects after vaccination.